Stvff/MIV/docs/plugins.md

 Finally, `user_ptr` is a pointer that MIV never touches or looks at, and can be used by the plugin to store its own internal state for between functions.
 Do note the [lifecycle](#lifecycle) and its implications!

-Whenever `pre_render()` detects an error in the image, it can return a non-empty `string` that contains information about what went wrong.
-This message will be presented to the user along with the string: `File metadata reading error: `.
+Whenever `pre_render()` detects an error in the image, it can return a non-empty error `Log` that contains information about what went wrong.
+This message will be presented to the user along with the string: `File metadata reading error:\n`.

 ## Render
 In a sense, `render()` is the focal point of a plugin.